bokeh/bokeh/sphinx/source/docs/user_guide/extensions.rst

 advanced topic.
 In many cases, it will be required to study the source code of the base classes in :bokeh-tree:`bokehjs/src/lib/models`.

-For any questions that remain, please contact any of the sources in :ref:`userguide_info`.Collaborating with the community will help make additions and improvements to this section for future users.

 .. toctree::

     extensions_gallery/ticking